OmarElsiry/Vids-Compresser-Min-Quality-Damadge-FpsReducer-PlaybackSpeedModifier/README.md

 ## 📂 How to Use This Script

-1. Clone this repository.   ```git clone https://github.com/OmarElsiry/vid_playback_speed_modifier.git```
+1. Clone this repository.
+2.function test() {
+    console.log(" ```git clone https://github.com/OmarElsiry/vid_playback_speed_modifier.git```");
+}
-2. Change the video file path in the script to match your target video.
+4. Change the video file path in the script to match your target video.
-3. Execute the script with Python.
+5. Execute the script with Python.
 It'll process your video based on the settings you've chosen.

 ## 🚀 Key Features